m-language/m/docs/tutorial/functions.rst

     # The increment function
     (fn x (add x 1))

-Note that the syntaxes ``(f x)``, ``[f x]``, and ``{f x}`` are interchangeable;
-parentheses are used when applying functions, brackets are used when passing a list of expressions which will not be evaluated, and braces are used when passing a list of expressions which will be evaluated.

 Closures
 ========

 Closures are a property of functions where the variables of an outside scope are captured by a function.
-The values of these variables are stored in the function's closure, and persists for as long as the function persists.
+The values of these variables are stored in the function's closure, and persist for as long as the function persists.

 .. code-block:: lisp

     # The increment function expressed with closures; the variable x is bound
     # to 1, and the function of y stores this value in its closure
     ((fn x (fn y (add x y)))
       1)

 Currying
 ========